 Negligent drivers are a leading cause of accidents

-Most vehicles accidents in Florida are caused by driver error.
+Most vehicle accidents in Florida are caused by driver errors.
 When drivers fail to obey Florida traffic laws, they become roadway hazards.
 In many cases, driver errors are cases of carelessness:

 - Running a stop sign or stoplight